MelRyan194/RapidPOSWebApiNet6/RapidPOSWebApiNet6/readme.md

 ﻿# RapidPOSWebApiNet6My Project

-TThis API project is aimed to process POS Transaction payload.
+This WebAPI project is aimed to process POS Transaction payload.

 ## Getting Started